carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---

 # Metagenomics
-Metagenomes are collections of genomic sequences from various (micro)organisms that coexist in any given space.
-They are like snapshots that can give us information about the taxonomic, and even metabolic, or functional, composition of the communities that we decide to study.
-Thus, metagenomes are usually employed to investigate the ecology of defining characteristic of niches, like the human gut, or the ocean floor.
+Metagenomes(Shotgun metagenomics) are collections of genomic sequences from various (micro)organisms that coexist in any given space.
+They are like snapshots that can give us information about the taxonomic, and even metabolic or functional, composition of the communities that we decide to study.
+Thus, metagenomes are usually employed to investigate the ecology of defining characteristic of niches(*e.g* the human gut, or the ocean floor).

+Since metagenomes are mixtures of sequences that belong to different species, a metagenomic workflow is designed to answer two questions:
+1. What species are represented in the sample?
+2. What do they can do?
-Since metagenomes are mixtures of sequences that belong to different species, a metagenomic workflow is designed to answer two questions: what species are represented in the metagenome and what do they do.
-To find which species are present in a niche, we have to do a taxonomic assignment of the metagenomic sequences, and to find the functions that these species do, we can look at the genes directly enconded in the metagenome, or the genes associated with the species that we found.
-To know which methodology we should use, it is important to know which type of metagenomic sequence we have.
+To find which species are present in a niche, we have to do a taxonomic assignation of the obtained sequences.
+To find out the capabilities that these species do, we can look at the genes directly enconded in the metagenome, or the genes associated with the species that we found.
+To know which methodology we should use, it is important to know what questions do we want to answer.

 ## Shotgun and amplicons
-There are two types of metagenomes, **shotgun metagenomes** and **amplicon metagenomes**.
+There are two paths to do metagenomics, **Shotgun Metagenomics** and **Meta Barcoding**.
 Each is named after the sequencing methodology employed, and have particular use cases, with inherent advantages and disadventages.

-In a **Shotgun Metagenome** we sequence random parts of the genomes present in a niche.
-We can search the origin of these pieces (_i.e._ their taxonomy) and also try to find to which gene they belong to.
+In a **Shotgun Metagenomics** we sequence random parts of the genomes present in a space.
+We can search the origin of these pieces (_i.e._ their taxonomy) and also try to find to which gene they are part of.
 Given enough pieces, it is even possible to obtain full individual genomes from a shotgun metagenome, which could give us a bunch of information about the species in our study.
 This, however, requieres that we have a lot of genomic sequences from one organism, and since the sequencing is done at random,